oemof/demandlib/README.rst

 Example
 =======

-Take a look on the examples to get usage of demandlib.
-We provide two examples.
-One for the heat sector, executable by calling ``demandlib_heat_example``.
-The second example show how to create demand time-series for the power.
-Execute this example by calling ``demandlib_power_example``.
-Both exemaples are callable from anywhere in the command-line.
+We provide two examples on how to use the demandlib.
+One for the heat sector, executable by calling ``demandlib_heat_example``, and one showing how to create electricity demand time series, executable by calling ``demandlib_power_example``.
+Both examples are callable from anywhere in the command-line.